youssefuwk/11ty-to-compute/README.md

 Open it in a new tab and tell everyone you know. 📣

-🎢 Whenever you update your content, like adding a new blog post, hit the **🚀 Publish** button again to publish to Fastly!
+🎢 Whenever you update your content, like adding a new blog post, hit the **🚀 Publish** button again to go live!

 ## How this project works 🧐